Tai-Pan (film): Plot

 In 1842, the British have won the First Opium War and seized Hong Kong.
 Although the island is largely uninhabited and the terrain unfriendly, it has a large port that both the British government and various trading companies believe will be useful for the import of merchandise to be traded on mainland China, a highly lucrative market.

-Although the film features many characters, it is arguably Dirk Struan and Tyler Brock, former shipmates and the owners of two massive (fictional) trading companies who are the main focal points of the story.
-Their rocky and often abusive relationship as seamen initiated an intense amount of competitive tension.

-Throughout, both men seek to destroy each other in matters of business and personal affairs.
-Struan is referred to as tai-pan (which author Clavell translates as "Supreme Leader", although this is not the accepted translation of the term) indicating his position as head of the largest and most profitable of all the trading companies operating in Asia.
-Brock, owner of the second largest of the trading companies, constantly vies to destroy Struan's company and reputation in an attempt to both exact revenge on Struan and become the new "Tai-Pan" of Chinese trade.
+Dirk Struan and Tyler Brock, former shipmates and owners of two massive trading companies have a rocky and often abusive relationship as seamen initiated an intense amount of competitive tension.
+Both men seek to destroy each other in matters of business and personal affairs.
+Struan is referred to as tai-pan indicating his position as head of the largest and most profitable of all the trading companies operating in Asia.
+Brock, owner of the second largest of the trading companies, constantly vies to destroy Struan's company and reputation in an attempt to both exact revenge on Struan and become the new tai-pan of Chinese trade.

-While the film follows a similar structure as the novel, one major and notable event is left out.
-Struan's meeting with Jin Qua early in the film to obtain the forty lac dollars of silver to pay Brock omits Jin Qua's stipulation that four special coins be broken in half, with Struan keeping four halves and the other four being distributed by Jin Qua.
-When a half coin is presented to Struan that matches his own half, he is obligated to do a favor to the bearer.
-The first favor is called in later in the novel, by the pirate Wu Kwok.
-The film does not convey this.